DbData.java

 /**

-* deserializes the text back into an object.
+* Deserialize the string into a strongly-typed object.
 See helper

 * method {@link com.renomad.minum.utils.SerializationUtils#deserializeHelper(String)} to split a serialized